 Should I opt to hire people?
 Should I opt to outsource?
 Should I opt to spend no money at all but issue equity to potential partners and work with them to develop the product r services without spending any cash but by spending time and our skill sets?
 As simple as they sound, these are very difficult decisions.
 Execution is even harder!
 When do I need an NDA?
 Do I need a shareholders’ agreement?
 How about legal fees, do we have other alternatives?
 Etc.

 Liquidity and projections of the financial health of the business have made simple and easy as well at BizSkills Academy Inc. Knowing how to do a financial projection properly can help to avoid the risk of running out of cash or pricing/cost issues.

-You don’t need to have accounting skills, or to be a financial management expert or a graduate from a business school.
-We have developed a system and inbuilt courses to help you to just do that, you can scan through lessons or topics here: https://www.bizskillsacademy.com/courses/startup-costs-modelling/ and https://www.bizskillsacademy.com/courses/startup-finance-modelling/.
+You don’t need to have accounting skills, be a financial management expert or have graduated from a business school.
+Our system and courses make it easier to make financial projections and manage liquidity.
+You can scan through lessons or topics here to see this: https://www.bizskillsacademy.com/courses/startup-costs-modelling/ and https://www.bizskillsacademy.com/courses/startup-finance-modelling/.

 What Can Be Learned & What Can’t Be Learned?

 Finally, all these business elements can be learned from step by step, but not everyone gets the access to the entrepreneurship education resources.